 Obviously, this is a much larger chunk of money and can wipe out any gains you made by transferring the balance in the first place.
 Add that interest to your transfer fee and annual fee and you could even end up paying more than the interest you would have accrued on the old credit card.
 Be sure to consider the total cost of the transfer before making a decision.

 Do you have to make monthly payments with a 0% balance transfer?

 If you transfer a balance to a card with no APR for a given amount of time, that means you don’t accrue interest during the promotional period.
 It does not, however, mean that you don’t have to make any payments.
 Minimum monthly payments are still required just like any other credit card.

 This amount is typically around 4%, though it may vary depending on your bank.
 The tricky part is that if the credit card company receives a late payment, even by one day in some cases, they may cancel your introductory APR.
 From that point on, you’ll be required to pay interest on the entire amount and the introductory period is over.

-In addition to raising your interest rates, a late payment may result in a lowering of your overall credit score.
+In addition to raising your interest rates and late fees, it may result in a lowering of your overall credit score.
 This can affect interest rates on other credit cards and loans, and even affect your ability to buy a house, rent an apartment, or buy a car.
-It’s important, especially with introductory credit card offers, to pay all your bills on time.
+It’s important, especially with introductory balance transfer card offers, to pay all your bills on time.

 Paying Off the Entire Amount